canopy-js/canopy-js/README.md

 **10. Prerequisites should be clearly defined and directly reviewable**

 Because every idea should have a unique address, every URL should represent an idea, and everything necessary to understand that idea.

+-Explanations are mergable

+-The content of one explanation is the address of another

 ### Usage